How long does broom cutting take to grow

 To encourage bushier growth, prune the broom cutting regularly.
 Cut back any excess foliage or branches to promote new growth.
 Shaping the broom cutting as desired can also help create an attractive and well-maintained plant.

-See also When to trim a garden broom
+See also How to care for broom bush

 By following these tips, you can promote the growth of your broom cuttings and enjoy a beautiful and thriving broom plant in your garden.